chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: Change visibility: make private (we only have two options and one is always true)
 - [ ] feat: Convert parametrized test to multiple unparametrized tests
 - [ ] feat: Add field to dataclass/model in case of unexpected argument
 - [ ] feat: After return, suggest `list[T()]` if return type is a container type (?)